 Private receptions after a concert can be held subject to an additional hourly fee and prior arrangement with the Operations Manager.

-The indicative scale of charges for hiring the Kirk in 2019 is here, 2020 is here and 2021 is here.
+The indicative scale of charges for hiring the Kirk is available on our Facilities & Pricing page.
 These charges are for single day hires; discounts are available for consecutive and regular bookings.
 All enquires for checking availability and hiring the Kirk should be made to the Operations Manager.
 Please review our terms and conditions for using the Kirk for music events prior to your request.